 The information below should answer most of your questions.
 Please read before contacting us.

 When do you accept grant applications?
 The Olive Tree Foundation begins accepting grant applications in the first quarter of each year.
-We have reached our limit of grant applications for 2022.
-The 2023 application form will be available next year.
+We are no longer accepting applications for 2023, and there is no mailing list for 2024.
 Please read our guidelines to see if your tax-exempt 501(c)(3) organization is eligible.

 What percentage of applicants receive grants?
-OTF awards grants to 10 to 20 percent of applicants depending on the number of applications received.
+OTF awards grants to 10 to 20 percent of applicants.

 When should I apply for a grant?
-The Olive Tree Foundation distributes gifts in the fourth quarter (October to December) of each calendar year.
+The Olive Tree Foundation distributes gifts in the fourth quarter (October to December) of each application year.
 Apply accordingly.

 When will I be notified of my application status?
 OTF holds its annual grant committee meeting in the second or third quarter of each calendar year.
 Our goal is to inform applicants no later than November.